o-brand/aidoo/README.md

 - potentially huge scope
 - needs to be taylored for a subgenre of games (e.g. Platformers, dungeon crawler)

-### financial education guide
-3votes
-- a customizable platform for financial education
-- gamified simulator (taxes, bills, savings, etc.)
-- help disseminate approved information by financial institutions and gov'ts
-- develop alongside gov'ts and sell to school districts, etc.

-#### Concerns
-- a lot of knowledge of the problem domain needed
-- make a smaller prototype to demonstrate basic functionalities/ 2-3 layers of imformation
-- economy professors for input

 ### "Small jobs" platform
 4votes
 - Everybody with an account can post small jobs (cutting grass, shopping, walking dogs, etc.).